As most people do, I cycle through phases where I wonder if what I’m doing has any impact.

 “Like most people, I sometimes go through periods of a week or two where I just have no motivation to do anything (I suspect it may have something to do with nutrition).

 This sucks and always seems to happen at inconvenient times.
 I have not figured out what to do about it besides wait for the fog to lift, and to trust that eventually it always does.”

 Indeed, clearing the “fog” takes both a certain physical and mental prowess.

-One of the books I finished recently was called Endurance: Shackleton’s Incredible Voyage about Ernest Shackleton’s daring voyage to cross the Antarctic continent (ending the Heroic Age.)
-Without any spoilers – even though it’s a real story – Shackleton leads his men to safety with zero deaths, which is quite a mean feat for someone who lived a century ago and without much technology.
+A book I finished recently was Endurance: Shackleton’s Incredible Voyage concerning Ernest Shackleton’s daring voyage across the Antarctic continent (ending the Heroic Age).
+Without spoilers – even though it’s a real story – Shackleton leads his men to safety with zero deaths: quite a mean feat for someone who lived a century ago.
 Before the journey, Shackleton is highlighted as irreverent and irresponsible by his peers and staff.